 - If possible, clear some space for bee nests.

-- Avoid using pesticides- opt out for natural methods.
+- Avoid using pesticides- opt-out of natural methods.

 - We need to appreciate bees a bit more.
 We certainly cannot live without them, nor can they survive without our help!